 Advantages

 Java is a cross-platform language based on Java Virtual Machine.
-Both Swing and JavaFX take advantage of this feature, which allows the software built to be easily distributed in multiple platforms.
-[3] Basic functions to build software we need are fully supported in those Java tools.
-Another advantage is that JavaFX is taught in this semester.
-The team is already getting used to it.
-As a back-end language, Java takes advantage of object-oriented and is good at express business logic of the front end.
-The property of strongly typed also improve the efficiency of programming process.
-Existing frameworks are also available to be applied with Java such as Spring.
+Both Swing and JavaFX take advantage of this feature, which allows the software to be easily distributed in multiple platforms.
+[3] Basic functions to build software are fully supported in those Java tools.
+As a back-end language, Java takes advantage of object-oriented and it is good at express the business logic of the front end.
+Its property of strongly typed also improves the efficiency of the programming process.

 Disadvantages

-AWT was introduced in JDK 1.0.
-Swing is released in JDK 2.0.
-Both are old and using a coding style to build the user interface with built-in graphic components.
+AWT was introduced in JDK 1.0 and Swing is released in JDK 2.0.
+Both are old and using a coding style which develops the user interface with built-in graphic components.
 It is not straightforward to see and adjust the layout.[1][2]
-Besides, Swing supports cross-platform but sacrifice efficiency.
-JavaFX is not prevalent in the main market and leads to small supports and updates on it.
-Relevant discussions and resources are not sufficient, even on the Internet.
+Besides, relevant discussions and resources are not sufficient, even on the Internet.
 Lack of references would be an obstacle to the team’s progress.
-As for Java itself, the efficiency of compile would not be satisfying.
+As for Java itself, the efficiency of compiling would not be satisfying.

-Web framework solution with JavaScript or Java

-JavaScript is a programming language which is used with the Web.
-A web browser is responsible for parsing the Web code along with JavaScript and displaying interactive content to users.
-A web browser is a basic software on Windows, Mac, iOS and Android.

-Advantages

-Web solution allows accessing a web page on multiple platforms with the same contents.
-Therefore, it is a fully cross-platform solution to build software once but run anywhere.
-The web consists of two parts, front end and back end.
-The front end provides a user interface only using markdown language HTML5,[4] and the back end works as a server which listens to the actions that users take and handle these actions with programming language JavaScript or Java.
-The field of web software has been developing fast since the mobile market expanded in recent years.[5]
-Many third-party tools and open-source software such as Spring framework therefore take place.[6]
-Online resources such as plugins and existing web structures and plentiful discussions are also helpful for building such software.
-It splits front and back ends which also further specifies the division of labour of the team and improve the efficiency.
-It is much easier to build fluent animation and implement the modern design.

-Disadvantages

-The web was taught in the previous semester, and only basic knowledge of it is mentioned.
-Some of the programming skills are forgotten by the team.
-The communication between the front end and back end may lead to relatively lower efficiency compared to a pure programming language like Java.[5]

 C#

 Using C#, developers can create secure and robust software that runs in the .NET ecosystem.
 It is an object-oriented language that is introduced by Microsoft.[7]